 Offering words of encouragement to transgender youth, Brown emphasizes the importance of self-worth, urging them not to be deterred by others’ doubts.
 She stands as a powerful inspiration, proving that with determination and resilience, one can achieve their dreams despite societal obstacles related to identity.
 Tona Brown’s multifaceted contributions to music, advocacy, and education showcase her as a trailblazer and symbol of triumph over adversity.

 Having known Tona for several years, I can say that Tona is a consummate professional.
 She is both an outstanding violin player and an accomplished vocal soloist.
 You can hear her passion in her performances and would never be disappointed in her performances.
+She has not neglected the business aspects of the arts, and has brought the drive that she brings to her music to understanding and developing her skills on the business side as well.
+She is a great mentor and role model for the next generation.

 Online and In-Person DEI Training, Lessons, and Workshops.